 Notes are submitted by Note Takers via the myACCESS web portal and notes are housed on a secure database.
 Students are only granted access to the notes for classes in which they are enrolled.

 On the first day of class, it is helpful if the faculty member provides a general reminder to the entire class regarding the need to release accommodation letters as soon as possible in the semester.
 In addition, it is often helpful for the faculty member to explain the importance of discussing with the student how the accommodations apply to the course.
 Many professors choose to list their expectations concerning SAS accommodations on their syllabus and provide a verbal reminder during the first class session/syllabus review.
-Faculty members are encouraged to use the ACCESS statement in the syllabus.
+Faculty members are encouraged to use the SAS statement in the syllabus.